galenjdove/devops-interview-questions/README.md

 * How does a CDN chooses the closest host to serve a client?

-> When the browser makes a DNS request for a domain name that is handled by a CDN, there is a slightly different process than with small, one-IP sites.
-The server handling DNS requests for the domain name looks at the incoming request to determine the best set of servers to handle it.
-At it’s simplest, the DNS server does a geographic lookup based on the DNS resolver’s IP address and then returns an IP address for an edge server that is physically closest to that area.
+> The DNS server does a geographic lookup based on the DNS resolver’s IP address and then returns an IP address for an edge server that is physically closest to that area.
 So if I’m making a request and the DNS resolver I’m routed to is Virginia, I’ll be given an IP address for a server on the East coast; if I make the same request through a DNS resolver in California, I’ll be given an IP address for a server on the West coast.
 You may not end up with a DNS resolver in the same geographic location from where you’re making the request.

 * When would you ever not want to use a CDN?